Mephiles/torntools_extension/README.md

 &nbsp;
 **Open Source**
-The code is open to view for everybody.
+The code is open for everybody and contributions are welcome.
 If you want to submit Pull Requests then we are happy to accept any improvements/additions.
 You can always contact us via Discord, Github Issues, or any other platform about changes you'd like to apply so everybody's on the same page.

+&nbsp;
 Initially created by: Gregor Kaljulaid (**Mephiles[2087524]**)
 Co-developer: **DeKleineKobini[2114440]**